dstackai/dstack/docs/docker.md

 image: [`dstackai/dstack`](https://hub.docker.com/r/dstackai/dstack).

 !!! info ""
-    Note, because dstack runners and CLI have to communicate with the dstack `Server,E    the` server must be accessible from the network where runners and the CLI are running.
+    Note, because dstack runners and CLI have to communicate with the dstack `Server` must be accessible from the network where runners and the CLI are running.

 ## Docker image